Innovation Scholar Award Programs

 - Development phase must begin within two terms of selection.

 - Pilot phase must begin within three terms of selection

-- Awardee(s) commit to present a brief project pitch at OLIS 2017 and to share results at future such events.
+- Awardee(s) commit to present a brief project pitch at OLIS 2018 and to share results at future such events.